veit/python-basics-tutorial/docs/types/sets.rst

 -------

-However, the speed advantage also comes at a price: sets do not keep the elements elements in the correct order, whereas :doc:`lists` and :doc:`tuples` do.
+However, the speed advantage also comes at a price: sets do not keep the elements in the correct order, whereas :doc:`lists` and :doc:`tuples` do.
 If the order is important to you, you should use a data structure that remembers the order.

 +---------------+---------------+---------------+---------------+---------------+
 | data type     | mutable       | ordered       | indexed       | duplicates    |